 Obviously, if you only have a small outdoor space you can't have a tower of milk crates, it's not practical!
 But there are ways to incorporate loose parts into any outside space.

 We have a small garden, but I have found room for a couple of cable reels that I picked up for free from a local builders merchants, some wooden planks, large sticks, pebbles, pinecones and a selection of old pots and pans.
 When the weather's nice I raid our loose parts box and pop a few baskets outside.

 If you don't have access to a garden, then why not take some loose parts to your local park or woodland?
 Or use things as you go along!
 We often pick up bits and pieces on our walks to create transient art; leaving it behind for others to enjoy.

 Getting started with loose parts play

 If I've convinced you of the wonder that is loose parts and you're tempted to start collecting, here are some tips:

 1. Start thinking about what loose parts you already have at home.
-There are FREE checklists for you to use on my printables page.

 3. Visit car boot sales, thrift stores and charity shops - we've found loads of interesting loose parts really cheaply this way.